Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 ### Generate the public key and private key

-Before using Terraform, first generate the key-pair (public key, private key) using ssh-keygen.
+Before using Terraform, first generate the key-pair (public key, private key) using `ssh-keygen`.
 Then associate both public and private keys with AWS EC2 instances.

 Generate the key-pair using the following command: